CannabisData/cannabisdata/docs/CONTRIBUTING.md

 python manage.py runserver
 ```

 You can compile JavaScript ([ES6](https://developers.google.com/web/shows/ttt/series-2/es2015)) and SCSS, utilizing [Webpack](https://webpack.js.org/).
-The output JavaScript bundle is a module and is callable from the user interface with the `cannlytics` namespace, handy for use in templates.
+The output JavaScript bundle is a module and is callable from the user interface with the `cannabisdata` namespace, handy for use in templates.
 You can run the build for development with:

 ```bash
 webpack-dev-server --env production=False